AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-consent.md

 ## Overview

 As your data processor, Adobe is not able to provide legal advice on obtaining consent.
 Consult your legal team for guidance.
-We recommend that you work with a consent management solution providers such as [Evidon](https://theblog.adobe.com/evidon-builds-gdpr-universal-consent-integration-with-launch-by-adobe/) or [TrustArc](https://theblog.adobe.com/trustarc-builds-consent-integration-launch-adobe/) to receive the best recommendations.
+We recommend that you work with a consent management solution provider, such as [Evidon](https://theblog.adobe.com/evidon-builds-gdpr-universal-consent-integration-with-launch-by-adobe/) or [TrustArc](https://theblog.adobe.com/trustarc-builds-consent-integration-launch-adobe/), to receive the best recommendations.

 >[!IMPORTANT]
 >